CJ 100 Introduction To Criminal Justice (3)

 CJ 120 Juvenile Delinquency (3)

-This course is a contemporary approach to understanding the nature of juvenile delinquency.
-Students will examine the evolution of juvenile rights in America and juvenile court processes.
-The course will provide a balanced view of high risk factors for delinquency and prevention methods.
+This course provides a contemporary approach to understanding the nature of juvenile delinquency.
+The course will cover the evolution of juvenile rights in America, juvenile court processes, risk factors for delinquency, and prevention methods.

 CJ 140 Police Patrol Procedures (3)

 This course is designed for students who want to have a career in law enforcement.
-Students will gain a fundamental understanding of the organization, management, and administration of law enforcement agencies.
-Basic police patrol procedures, including officer safety protocol, pursuit policies, arrest procedures, search and seizure processes, and a basic understanding of police report writings will be covered.
+The course will provide an overview of the organization, management, and administration of law enforcement agencies.
+The course will include basic police patrol procedures, including officer safety protocols, pursuit policies, arrest procedures, search and seizure processes, and writing police reports.

 CJ 201 Criminal Law I (3)

-This course is designed to provide the student with a general understanding of American criminal law.
-Topics include principles of criminal law, principles of criminal liability, complicity, inchoate offenses, defenses, justifications, crimes against persons, crimes against property, and crimes against public order.
-Additionally, this course will cover basic rules of criminal procedure, including, but not limited to, constitutional aspects of criminal justice processes, pretrial processes, trials, sentencing, and appeals.
+This course provides a general overview of American criminal law.
+The course will cover principles of criminal law, principles of criminal liability, complicity, inchoate offenses, defenses, justifications, crimes against persons, crimes against property, and crimes against public order.
+The course will also include the basic rules of criminal procedure, including, but not limited to, constitutional aspects of criminal justice processes, pretrial processes, trials, sentencing, and appeals.

 CJ 205 Critical Issues In Law Enforcement (3)

-This course is designed to focus on several issues facing law enforcement today in terms of police response, mandatory arrest, and policy formation.
-These issues recognize the core of violence including domestic violence, child abuse/neglect, and elderly abuse.
-An overview of each system is provided as well as careful examination of the infrastructure and interrelationship between them.
+This course examines issues in law enforcement in terms of police response, mandatory arrest, and policy formation.
+The course will focus on the areas of domestic violence, child abuse or neglect, and elderly abuse.
+The course provides an overview of each area as well as an examination of the infrastructure and interrelationship between them.

 CJ 220 Practicum in Administration of Justice (3)